puppeteer/puppeteer/docs/api/puppeteer.page.locator.md

 # Page.locator() method

-Creates a locator for the provided `selector`.
+Creates a locator for the provided selector.
 See [Locator](./puppeteer.locator.md) for details and supported actions.

 #### Signature: